New federal bill could slash your HVACR training costs

 Posted on:

 Finding qualified techs is hard.
 Training them is expensive.
-But there’s legislation working through Congress right now that could reimburse you up to 90%* of your training costs and put you in control of who gets trained and how.
+But there’s legislation working through Congress right now that could reimburse you for up to 90%* of your training costs and put you in control of who gets trained and how.

 Here’s what you need to know about H.R.
-4049 and S.3846, the Employer-Directed Skills Act.
+4049/S. 3846, the Employer-Directed Skills Act.

-There are already enormous opportunities for employers to engage with workforce programs funded through the Workforce Innovation and Opportunity Act (WIOA), including wage reimbursement through On the Job Training (OJT) contracts.
+There are already enormous opportunities for employers to engage with workforce programs funded through the Workforce Innovation and Opportunity Act (WIOA), including wage reimbursement through On-the-Job Training (OJT) contracts.
 But ultimately, local workforce agencies and schools are the gatekeepers, controlling who gets trained and what training they get, regardless of whether those people are actually qualified for your jobs.

-The Employer-Directed Skills Act flips the script.
+The Employer Directed Skills Act flips the script.
 Under this bill, you pick the person, choose the training program (on-the-job, technical school, apprenticeship), and the federal government reimburses you for a chunk of the cost after training is complete.

 Employers will still have to contribute some of the cost of training, with reimbursement amounts determined locally and subject to funding availability.
 Local workforce boards will have the final say on how much can be reimbursed and many other aspects of new and existing WIOA programs, so it pays to start building a relationship with your local workforce board today.
 You could even express interest in serving on the board yourself.